Pierrequiroulenamasspamouss/Blue_Bridge/docs/Server/API_DOCUMENTATION.md

 ## Overview
 This document provides comprehensive documentation for the BlueBridge server API, including all endpoints, request/response models, and data structures used by the Android mobile application.

+## HOW TO UPDATE THE SERVER EASILY:
+- Run sudo ./update_latest.sh

+- Try chmod +x update_latest.sh if there is a permissions issue.

 ## Base URL
 - **Development**: `http://localhost:80`
 - **Production**: `http://bluebridge.homeonthewater.com`